rishabh-1509/rishabh-1509/README.md

 - 👋 Hi, I’m @rishabh-1509
-- 👀 I’m interested in machine learning artificaly intelligence i also do app development
+- 👀 I’m interested in machine learning and AI
+-     I also do app development
 - 🌱 I’m currently learning machine learnign and deep learnig
 - 💞️ I’m looking to collaborate on my new flutter application project
 - 📫 How to reach me -  mail me rishabh09dwivedi@gmail.com